 So, you had a job.
 You liked it; you did well.
 You got another job in the same field.
 Then another.
 All of a sudden you realize you have a career, but something just doesn’t feel right.
 Don’t worry, it happens to lots of people.
-In fact, today’s young adults change jobs over seven times in the early part of their careers.
+In fact, today’s young adults change jobs over 7 times during the early part of their careers.
 This happens for lots of reasons and it reflects a willingness to keep looking for a career that meets their personal, professional, and financial needs.
 Let’s talk about what might be missing for you, and explore some signs that you may be ready for a new career.

 Where’s the Passion?